kamilrybacki/Phaistos/docs/validator.md

 ## Utilizing transpiled schemas

-So, you have transpiled your schemas into Pydantic models.
+So, you have transpiled your schemas into Pydantic models (found under the `PHAISTOS__SCHEMA_PATH` path).

 Now what?
 Well, you can use them to validate data against the defined schemas.

 Suppose we have a schema defined in a file named `person.yaml`: